ptrstr/ptrstr.github.io/content/posts/nsec-2025-hit-the-jackpot/index.md

-    fn get_byte(&mut self) -> u8; // generates a random byte using the level's rng fn tick(&mut self); // probably called by the timer, but wasn't needed for flags fn get_debug_info(&self) -> Vec<u8>; // dumps some information about the internal state of the rng fn get_payout(&self, symbol: Symbol&) -> u64; // gets payout for a specific symbol. not necessary for flag }
+    fn get_byte(&mut self) -> u8; // generates a random byte using the level's rng fn tick(&mut self); // probably called by the timer, but wasn't needed for flags fn get_debug_info(&self) -> Vec<u8>; // dumps some information about the internal state of the rng fn get_payout(&self, symbol: &Symbol) -> u64; // gets payout for a specific symbol. not necessary for flag }
 {{< /code >}}